North Korean nuclear and missile expert dies; more missiles fired

 Wednesday's missile launch was in defiance of a U.N. ban that prohibits North Korea from using or procuring ballistic missile technology that could be used in its nuclear or intercontinental ballistic missile programmes.

-A state funeral in honour of Jon and his legacy in North Korea's nuclear and missile programmes will be organised by the country's leader, Kim Jong Un, and held in Pyongyang soon, North Korean media said.
+A state funeral in honour of Jon and his legacy in North Korea's nuclear and missile programmes will be organised by Kim Jong Un and held in Pyongyang soon, North Korean media said.

 "Although Jon passed away, the exploits he performed on behalf of the party, the revolution and the country will shine on," KCNA said in an obituary.

-(Additional reporting by Ju-min Park in Seoul and David Brunnstrom in Washington; Editing by Jack Kim, Paul Tait and Mohammad Zargham)
+(Additional reporting By Ju-min Park; Editing by Jack Kim and Paul Tait)